Blog Home

 NGL, it’s an undertaking – but really, changing softwares always is.
 Because there’s so many customization options with Showit (especially compared to the straightforward Squarespace design app), most of my clients and template customers feel pretty overwhelmed at first – until they actually get into their website and play with it.
 Then, it’s typically love at first click!

-Here’s what I typically tell my clients:
+Here’s what I typically tell the fence-sitters:

 I use Squarespace for both my website design and my domain.
 Do I have to move my domain to switch to Showit?